Version33/ableton-linux/TROUBLESHOOTING.md

 ```

 Live keeps a saved list of your computer's fonts so it can start faster.
-The list refreshes itself when your fonts change, so a new font normally
-appears at the next launch on its own.
-The launch above skips the list
-and reads your fonts directly.
+The launch above skips that list and reads your fonts directly.

 If the missing font appears now, delete the saved list and start Live
 normally.
 Live rebuilds the list with your new font: